 Brady DeMeritt received two bachelor’s degrees in a double major from Pomona College – one in Linguistics and Cognitive Science and one in Computer Science.
 As a FAIT Fellow in the 2017 cohort, Brady has completed his Fellowship and received his appointment in the U.S. Foreign Service as an Information Management Specialist.
-You can view the interview on video here.

 Why did you decide to pursue the FAIT Fellowship program?